neufeld/AXIOME3/README.md

 `cd AXIOME3`

-### You don't have a qiime virtual environment yet OR You want to create a new conda environment for the pipeline
+### You don't have a QIIME2 virtual environment yet OR You want to create a new conda environment for the pipeline

 3.a.
 In this case, you can install conda environment directly from .yml file in this repository.